Guides and Trips

 With the start of the July BWOs and tricos, are fishing turns toward the small bugs, and the big terrestrials.
 While the tricos can be maddening, the BWOs offer sulphur-quality fishing with a fraction of the anglers.
 We love this time of year and believe it the most underrated, offering perhaps the best all-around dry fly fishing of the entire season.
 The trout we catch are smaller through the middle of the day, but good fish are caught…especially for those that stay into the evening rise.

 No region has more night fishing associated with it as the Au Sable/Manistee area.
-We’ll meet after dinner and take you deep into the night, flinging a variety of big bugs imitating mice, frogs, moths and some creatures more mythological in nature.
+We recommend our half day option, and we’ll meet after dinner and take you deep into the night, flinging a variety of big bugs imitating mice, frogs, moths and some creatures more mythological in nature.
 This is trophy hunting…some of the finest of the year, in fact.
 We like the dark nights the best.
-Expect to start at 7-9 pm.
+Expect to start at 8-9 pm.
 Includes snack and drinks.

 Fall dry fly and streamers: